-Student's Name: Sex: (Please circle) Female/Male Town: (Renew each year) Birth Date:/ School Year: (Renew each year)) Physician's Authorization: The above named student has my authorization to car rry and self administer the following med lication: Medication: (1) Dosage: (1) - (2) (2) Reason for prescription(s): Medication(s) to be used under the following co onditions: I confirm that this student has been instructed in with out school personnel supervision.
-I have medication use by the student during school ho provided a written treatment plan fo Signature of Physician Physician's Phone Number Date - Backup Medication - The law provides that if a at the school, it must be kept in a predetermin The following backup medication has been pr ned location, known to the child, pare For Completion by Parent or Guardian As the parent/guardian of the above names stud proper use of this/these medication(s).
-He/she h physically, mentally, and behaviorally capable t medical personnel need to be called.
-If he/she h is to alert an adult.
-I also acknowledge that the school district may r by the pupil and that I shall indemnify and hold a based on an act or omission that is the result of has demonstrated to me that he/she undo assume this responsibility.
-He/she has used his/her inhaler as prescribed a not incur liability as a result of any injural armless the school district and its emparate the school district and i derstands the understands t and does not h ury arising fro bloyees and ag proper use of this medic he need to alert an adult nave relief from an asthn om the self-administration gents against any claims cation.
-He/she is that emergency na attack, he/she I agree to also work with the school in establishin physician.
-This will include a predetermined local anaphylaxis emergency.
-Authorization is hereby granted to release this i information to appropriate school pe ersonnel and classroom teachers.
-I understand that in the event the medication dos re-write the order on his prescription pad and I, I understand it is my responsibility to pick up an will be disposed of. y unused medication at the end of the school year, and the medication that is not picked up Parent/Guardian Signature Date
+Student's Name: School: School:

+Sex: (Please circle) Female/Male Town: Town:

+Birth Date:// (Renew each year)

+Physician's Authorization:

+The above named student has my authorization to carry and d self administer the following medication:

+Medication: (1) Dosage: (1)

+(2) (2)

+Reason for prescription(s):

+Medication(s) to be used under the following condit ions

+Medication(s) to be used under the following condit. ions

+I confirm that this student has been instructed in the proper use of this medication and is able to self-administer this medication on his own with out school personnel supervision.
+I have provided a written treatment plan for managing asthma or anaphylaxis episodes and for medication use by the student during school hours and school activities.

+Signature of Physician Physician's Phone Number Date Backup Medication - The law provides that at the school, it must be kept in a predeter.
+1 1

+The following backup medication has been provided for this student

+For Completion by Parent or Guardian

+As the parent/guardian of the above names student, I confirm that this student has been instructed by his/her health care provider on the proper use of this/these medication(s).
+He/she has demonstrated to me that he/she understands the proper use of this medication.
+He/she is physically, mentally, and behaviorally capable to assume this responsibility.
+He/she understands the need to alert an adult that emergency medical personnel need to be called.
+If he/she has used his/her inhaler as prescribed and does not have relief from an asthma attack, he/she is to alert an adult.

+I also acknowledge that the school district may not incur liability as a result of any injury arising from the self-administration of medication by the pupil and that I shall indemnify and hold armless the school district and its employees and agents against any claims, except a claim based on an act or omission that is the result of gross negligence, willful and wanton contact, or an intentional tort.

+I agree to also work with the school in establishing a plan for use and storage of backup medication if prescribed, as above, by my child's physician.
+This will include a predetermined location to keep backup medication to which my child has access in the event of an asthma or anaphylaxis emergency.

+Authorization is hereby granted to release this information to appropriate school personnel and classroom teachers.

+I understand that in the event the medication dosage is altered, a new "self-administration form" must be completed, or the physician may re-write the order on his prescription pad and I, the parent/guardian, will sign the new form and assure the new order is attached.

+I understand it is my responsibility to pick up any unused medication at the end of the school year, and the medication that is not picked up will be disposed of.

+Parent/Guardian Signature

+Date